ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 This document treats identity claims as with any other claims but allows Appraisal Policy for Evidence to have multiple steps if desired.

+# Timeliness

+Specific protocol documents are also responsible for documenting how Timeliness of the Endorsement itself (e.g., using a certificate lifetime) is provided.

+{{Section 8.1 of RFC9334}} discusses timeliness of claims in Evidence.
+When additional static claims are provided in Endorsements, no additional steps are needed for timeliness of those claims since they are static rather than dynamically varying by time.
+Once timeliness of Evidence is verified, any matching conditionally endorsed values can be applied.

+If Endorsements ever carry dynamic claims in the future (e.g., whether any vulnerabilities in the version of firmware are currently known), then the same timeliness considerations as for claims in Evidence would apply, and would be the responsibility of specific protocol documents.
+See
+{{Section 10 of RFC9334}} and {{Appendix A of RFC9334}} for further discussion.

 # Multiple Endorsements {#multiple-endorsements}